WardCunningham/remodeling/README.md

 # Remodeling
 We're rewriting the original wiki as a single-page application.

-Write privilages were withdrawn in 2015 after a disgruntled visitor threatened automated destruction.
+Write privileges were withdrawn in 2015 after a disgruntled visitor threatened automated destruction.
 We described the situation then in one of our usual system notices.

 http://wiki.c2.com/?WikiWikiSystemNotice